TFOS DEWS II: Expert Insights for Adopting Best Practice in Dry Eye Disease. Definition and Classification Course 2

 We recommend you download the ‘Handout’ below which includes competencies, learning objectives, and multiple choice questions for this course.

-PRIVACY NOTICE: By completing this free CET course you agree that we will pass your name and email address to Scope Ophthalmics who may send you further information on the management of dry eye disease, including details of their range of products.
+PRIVACY NOTICE: By completing this free CET course you agree that we will pass your name and email address to Scope who may send you further information on their products and services.

 CET Points: 1